-We are currently putting together a climate action team.
-We have both expertise and passion to contribute.
-They would be focused on education both within and outside our community, creating alliances with other faith groups, treaty partners and NGOs that share our passion, and planning events to lobby local and national political leaders to take climate change as deadly serious and respond more quickly in the hope we are able to weather this storm.
+The Auckland Unitarian Climate Action Team (CAT) has both expertise and passion to contribute.
+We are focused on education both within and outside our community, creating alliances with other faith groups, treaty partners and NGOs that share our passion, and lobbying local and national businesses and political leaders to take climate change as deadly serious and to respond more quickly and effectively, in the hope that through our actions we may help turn this crisis around.

 To introduce my musings this morning I am turning to an 18-year-old woman who, ever since she was a child, has been teaching us how to speak truth to power.
 Greta Thunberg has resisted being a token voice used by governments lacking political will and by global companies seeking to monetise efforts to stop killing the planet while doing their best to protect their financial interests in extracting carbon.
 This is a short speech she gave on the eve of COP26.